zhky/ocean-striations/README.md

-these are the matlab code
+these are the matlab and python scripts for "Basin-width dependence of the meridional width of ocean striations".